Marijn311/CT-and-MR-Perfusion-Tool/README.md

 │           └── sub-<subject_id>_ses-<session_id>_tmax.nii.gz # Time to Maximum
 ```

 This toolbox can either generate brain masks using a thresholding and fast-marching approach, or you may provide your own brain mask.
-For brain extraction you can also consider using [CT_BET](https://github.com/BrainVas/CT_BET), a U-Net based deep learning approach.

 ## Citation

-If you use this toolbox, please cite: "Free and Open-Source CTP Processing Tool" [insert arXiv DOI]
+If you use this toolbox, please cite: "PyPeT: A Python Tool for Automated Quantitative Brain CT Perfusion Analysis and Visualization" [insert arXiv DOI]

 ## References